NicholasZonenberg/Tarkov-Foundry/README.md

 Requires Tactical Gear Component by MoxoPixel ( https://hub.sp-tarkov.com/files/file/1555-tactical-gear-component/ ) as I'm not an artist and really like the look of that mods items.

-All items should be for sale at Peacekeeper lvl 1
+All items should be for sale at Peacekeeper lvl 1 the prices are intended to be rather high in an attempt to balance them at least a little bit.

 Highlights of the mod:
 - Mk-18 Gungnir .338 Luapa Magnum DMR